shilangyu/rust-regex-systemf/ProgressTracking/JournalRobin.md

   it saves us from explaining ourselves to the maintainer as we have not opened a PR yet, but terrible because it looks as if we now definitely need to rewrite the entire look-behind architecture and somehow allow multi-NFA compilation.

+# Week 9

+- Redesigned nfa setup to have list of starting states for each lb
+- Rewrote search procedure to track lb threads seperately
+- Added regression tests for the incorrect cases discovered in performance investigations

+# Week 10 (easter break)
+- Implemented faster matchall by means of storing lb thread states in cache